General Signals for Charged Lepton Flavor Violating Decays: Polarized Differential Decay Rates

 To describe the polarized decay kinematics, we will use the energy of the (distinguishable) positron $p_1^0 = |\vec{p_1}| = E_1$ and the energy of one of the (indistinguishable) electrons $p_3^0 = |\vec{p_3}| = E_3$.
 For massless final states, $m_{12}^2= M(M-2E_3)$ and $m_{13}^2 = M(M-2E_2)$, thus the earlier convention of $m_{12}^2 < m_{13}^2$ is equivalent to $E_3 > E_2.$ To parameterize the angular configuration, we let $(\alpha, \beta)$ be the angular coordinates specifying the orientation of $p_1$ in the rest frame of the decaying muon, with the spin parallel (or antiparallel) to the $\hat{3}$ axis.
 Similarly, we let $(\theta, \gamma)$ denote the angular position of $p_3$ in a coordinate system in which $\frac{\vec{p_1}}{|\vec{p_1}|}$ defines the $\hat{3}'$ axis (again, in the rest frame of the decaying muon).
 We can then rotate back to the original (unprimed) frame via the rotation operator:

 Using our kinematic constraints, we may determine $\theta$ as a function of $E_1, E_3$:

 The momenta of our particles in the unprimed frame are then given:

-To compute the traces for the polarized decays, we may expand $u(p, \sigma_\mu)\bar{u}(p, \sigma_\mu)$ in the rest frame as:
+To compute the traces for the polarized decays, we may expand $u(p, S_z)\bar{u}(p, S_z)$ in the rest frame as:

-with $P^\mu = (M,0,0,0).$ For polarized decays, the differential decay rate may be expressed \cite{ParticleDataGroup:2024cfk}:
+with $p^\mu = (M,0,0,0).$ For polarized decays, the differential decay rate may be expressed \cite{ParticleDataGroup:2024cfk}:

-As polarized decays of taus are experimentally challenging\footnote{Taus produced in $W$ and $Z$ decays are polarized, so this could be interesting at a future $Z$ factory.}, we focus on the $\mu(p, \sigma) \rightarrow \bar{e}(p_1 )e(p_2)e(p_3)$ decay in what follows, with the electron masses treated as negligible and where we sum over final state polarizations.
-For this channel, the general differential decay rate mediated through a dimension 6 operator in the massless limit is given:
+We first consider polarized decays to indistinguishable final states with daughter particle masses treated as negligible.
+For these channels, the general differential decay rate mediated through a dimension 6 operator in the massless limit is given:

 For a decay through a general dimension 7 operator, we have: